specstoryai/badges/API_README.md

 ```

 **Response Fields:**
-- `promptCount`: Total number of prompts found across all files
+- `promptCount`: Total number of prompts found across all sessions (0 if no .specstory/history)
-- `filesProcessed`: Number of markdown files analyzed
+- `sessionsProcessed`: Number of session files analyzed
 - `processingTimeMs`: Time taken to process the repository
+- `totalCommits`: Total number of commits in the repository/branch
-- `promptsPerDay`: Daily statistics (may be null if no dates found)
+- `dailyStats`: Daily statistics (may be null if no activity)
-  - `averagePerDay`: Average prompts per day
+  - `promptsAverage`: Average prompts per day
-  - `medianPerDay`: Median prompts per day
+  - `promptsMedian`: Median prompts per day
-  - `maxPerDay`: Maximum prompts in a single day
+  - `promptsMax`: Maximum prompts in a single day
-  - `minPerDay`: Minimum prompts in a single day
+  - `promptsMin`: Minimum prompts in a single day
+  - `commitsAverage`: Average commits per day
+  - `commitsMedian`: Median commits per day
+  - `commitsMax`: Maximum commits in a single day
+  - `commitsMin`: Minimum commits in a single day
   - `totalDays`: Number of unique days with activity
   - `dateRange`: Start and end dates of activity
   - `dailyDetails`: Array of per-day statistics sorted by date
+    - `date`: Date in YYYY-MM-DD format
+    - `promptCount`: Number of prompts on this day
+    - `sessionCount`: Number of sessions on this day
+    - `commitCount`: Number of git commits on this day

 **How to Use This Endpoint:**